metio/terraform-provider-k8s/docs/data-sources/memorydb_services_k8s_aws_parameter_group_v1alpha1_manifest.md

 ### Optional

-- `spec` (Attributes) ParameterGroupSpec defines the desired state of ParameterGroup.Represents the output of a CreateParameterGroup operation.
-A parameter grouprepresents a combination of specific values for the parameters that are passedto the engine software during startup. (see [below for nested schema](#nestedatt--spec))
+- `spec` (Attributes) ParameterGroupSpec defines the desired state of ParameterGroup.
+Represents the output of a CreateParameterGroup operation.
+A parameter group represents a combination of specific values for the parameters that are passed to the engine software during startup. (see [below for nested schema](#nestedatt--spec))

 ### Read-Only